Igor-Schukin/SmartRTU/README.md

 ```shell
 $ ./infoboard
 ```
-inf)if needed "reliese" build ,uncomment  in ${PROJECT_DIR}/CMakeLists.txt line 14 by default it is in debug mode
+inf)if needed "reliese" build ,uncomment  in ${PROJECT_DIR}/CMakeLists.txt line 14 by default it is in reliese mode
 # License
 UNDER MIT [license](LICENSE)